Names on borough war memorials

 If you require an accessible version of this booklet, please get in touch at communications@basingstoke.gov.uk

-The Basingstoke Roll of Honour, inscribed with the names of those who served in H M Forces in the European War 1914 to 1919 was drawn up in 1916.
+Inscribed with the names of those who served in H M Forces in the European War 1914 to 1919 the Basingstoke Roll of Honour was drawn up in 1916.
 More than 1,200 local service men who fought in the Great War are named on the document which has been digitally enhanced and preserved by Hampshire Records Office in special packaging for future generations to view.

 According to local historian David Stewart, Miss Alice Fisher of Cliddesden Road presented the Mayor and Basingstoke Town Council with the list of 1,036 names of local men who were serving or had been serving in the Forces up to that time.
-The list had been inscribed by Mr Ernest Henry George Bolley and it was agreed that Mr Bolley would further inscribe the names of men joining up afterwards following the conclusion of the war.
+The list had been inscribed by Mr Ernest Henry George Bolley and it was agreed that Mr Bolley would further inscribe the names of men joining up afterwards.

 The names listed on the Roll of Honour are of those serving in the Army, Navy, Royal Marines, Royal Flying Corps and Royal Air Force, along with Basingstoke men who emigrated to parts of the Commonwealth and served in the Forces of Canada and Australia.